jasonstolaruk/CurryMUD/README.md

   * `TupleSections`
   * `ViewPatterns`
 * About 70 modules, excluding tests.
-* A handful of unit and property tests exist (I'm using the [tasty testing framework](https://hackage.haskell.org/package/tasty)).
+* About 50 unit and property tests exist (I'm using the [tasty testing framework](https://hackage.haskell.org/package/tasty)).

 ### How to try it out